 Students choose from two majors: political science and international relations and diplomacy.
-Within the political science major, there are five possible concentrations, so students can tailor a program to meet their goals.
+Within the political science major, there are four possible concentrations: political philosophy, political studies, international affairs, and legal thought.
 Students may also minor in political science.

-Many students who study political science consider attending law school.
-The Political Science department houses Dominican’s pre-law advising program.
+Some students who study political science consider attending law school.
+The department houses Dominican’s pre-law advising program.

 More ways to learn, on campus and beyond

 Practical experience is built into the political science curriculum.
 Our internships will take you inside government and political operations from Oak Park to Chicago to Washington and beyond.
 We make our connections your connections, so you can test-drive your dream job in the real world.
 You can combine academic study with compassionate service to people in need—or complete your own, hands-on research project in collaboration with faculty (and with university funding)—or both.
 Finally, you can immerse yourself in a different society, system and culture: Dominican offers study abroad programs, in Europe, Asia, Africa, the Caribbean and Latin America.

 “I was so proud to attend Dominican.
 It felt like home.
 The entire community were incredibly supportive and encouraged me to pursue my passions.
 Now I’m working to become a community organizer and urban planner.”